Khashoggi killers get 20 years in prison | DW | 07.09.2020

 Outspoken critic of the Saudi regime

-The Saudi Arabian dissident fled his homeland, initially to the United States, in September 2017 in the wake of a crackdown Crown Prince Mohammed bin Salman was beginning to unleash on human rights activists and those critical of his kingdom.
+The Saudi Arabian dissident fled his homeland in September 2017 in the wake of a crackdown Crown Prince Mohammed bin Salman was beginning to unleash on human rights activists and those critical of his kingdom.
+He then made his home in the United States.

 Khashoggi subsequently penned newspaper articles critical of Prince Mohammed and was particularly vocal in his disapproval over the Saudi-led intervention in Yemen.